-Answer: The results will be announced in May 2020 via email notification.
-It will also be publicise on SIPF's website and social media platforms in May 2020.
+Answer: The results will be announced in June 2020 via email notification.
+It will also be publicised on SIPF's website and social media platforms in June 2020.

 If I am not based in Singapore, do I have to be physically present during the festival?